radiorabe/container-image-ubi9-minimal/README.md

 The RaBe Universal Base Image 9 Minimal is a stripped down image that uses microdnf for package management.

-The image is based on the [Red Hat Universal Base Image 9 Minimal](https://catalog.redhat.com/software/containers/ubi9/ubi-minimal/615bd9b4075b022acc111bf5) container provided by Red Hat.
+The image is based on the [AlmaLinux 9 UBI9 variant image](https://github.com/AlmaLinux/docker-images) container provided by AlmaLinux and based on the work from [Red Hat](https://catalog.redhat.com/software/containers/ubi9-minimal/61832888c0d15aff4912fe0d).

 ## Features